 By checking the product's third-party lab test, you can ensure your CBD product is pure and has accurate claims.
 If lab tests are not provided, don't purchase the product.

-Stress and anxiety have been shown to negatively affect libido.
-In this 2018 study (1), testosterone and cortisol samples were taken from men and women.
-The findings were that men who experienced more stress tended to have a greater desire for sex more frequently, while the opposite was true for women.
+Mood has been shown to negatively affect libido.
+In this 2018 study, testosterone and cortisol samples were taken from men and women.
+The findings were that men who experienced more worry tended to have a greater desire for sex more frequently, while the opposite was true for women.

-From this, we learn that stress affects libido for both males and females in different ways.
-After 7 different placebo-controlled clinical trials in 2021, 352 participants with stress showed signs of a significant reduction in stress after taking CBD.
-(2)
+From this, we learn that mood affects libido for both males and females in different ways.
+After 7 different placebo-controlled clinical trials in 2021, 352 participants with worry showed signs of a significant reduction in worry after taking CBD.

 From these findings, we see that CBD may be effective in boosting libido for those who experience low sex drive from overload or excessive mental health issues.

-By reducing stress and anxiety, you may feel happier and experience more enjoyable sex.
+By improving your mood, you may feel happier, which may lower performance anxiety, and you may experience more enjoyable sex.

 CBD for Erectile Dysfunction

-Smoking, eating, or otherwise consuming whole cannabis leaves in large amounts, may lead to lower ejaculate volume and erectile dysfunction (ED) in males, according to this 2015 study.
-(3)
+Smoking, eating, or otherwise consuming whole cannabis leaves in large amounts may lead to lower ejaculate volume and erectile dysfunction (ED) in males, according to this 2015 study.

 THC in high amounts causes a "high" in the body.
 The more you take, the more likely you are to experience ED.